 At DPS.MEDIA, we believe part-time staff is a suitable solution for SMEs in the startup and early growth phases.
 When the business and marketing strategy framework is flexible enough, you can easily integrate outsourced personnel while maintaining quality and consistency in brand development.
 This is also an opportunity to start forming an open corporate culture that welcomes diversity from different collaborators.

-If you are planning recruitment but are unclear about how to connect part-time staff with effective marketing campaigns, this is the time to explore “agile marketing” — a model that helps businesses easily coordinate multiple personnel and different digital tools.
-Topics such as remote management, marketing budget allocation by project, or building agile teams can be the next research directions for you.
+If you are planning recruitment but are not sure how to connect part-time personnel and effective marketing campaigns, this is the time to learn more about “flexible marketing” - a model that helps businesses easily coordinate multiple personnel and digital tools.
+Topics such as remote management, project-based marketing budget allocation, or building agile teams could be the next research direction for you.

 Let us know your opinion: have you ever hired part-time hourly staff?
 What did you understand as results and what were the biggest difficulties?
 Please leave a comment below to discuss, or share if you think this article can help those who are starting a business like you!